 - Focus on the Core Operations

 Usually, companies that hire remote teams, delegate secondary projects to concentrate their effort on the in-house operations with higher priority.
 With this in mind, they transfer small or short-term projects to the remote employees that help them considerably increase the productivity within the in-house performance.

 By hiring a team from Ukraine, you enable your business to integrate with the local culture, understand their ethics, business views, and other peculiarities that will come in handy while promoting your business in the country.
 Cultural difference is often mistakenly taken as the pitfall, but it can drive your innovation, provide you more insights into the local culture, and bring new knowledge in the business world.

 - Mitigating Risks

-Small businesses or projects are especially beneficial to use dedicated development teams since it allows to mitigate risks.
+Small businesses or projects especially benefit from using dedicated development teams since it allows them to mitigate risks.
 Global pandemic has shown that having a team that is experienced in working remotely can very much ease operations and lower the negative impact.

 - Cost-Saving Benefits

 If you operate in the US or EU market, you are probably aware that most employers spend millions of dollars to cover developers’ paychecks.
 Going offshore to Eastern Europe costs them half or even less for the quality services of European specialists.
 Another aspect where you can decrease expenses is the recruitment – the vendor’s recruiters do the research, conduct the interviews, while you assess candidates’ technical skills and select the ones.
 Therefore, you do not have to hire employees to create a Human Resources department, thus no additional costs are added.